hansmarc/Otis/README.md

 i had to use one or more of them to view and or manipulate a dbf file.
 I don't want to say that those programs were bad, rather the contrary.
-I used them often, but i tried to regroup and integrate all possibilities of all those separated tools in a single new program.
+I used them often, but i tried to regroup and integrate all possibilities of all those separated tools in a single program.
 It is certainly not perfect for everybody but i am open for suggestions.

 I borrowed some code from other dbfviewer programs that are in the